Pair of UA assistants receive raise, extension

 FAYETTEVILLE -- After being among the lowest paid in the SEC last year, a pair of Arkansas assistants received raises this summer that also come with a one-year extension.

-Defensive backs coach Sam Carter now has an annual salary of $350,000, while running backs coach Jimmy Smith was bumped up to $300,000 annually.
+Defensive backs coach Sam Carter now has an annual salary of $350,000 and running backs coach Jimmy Smith was bumped up to $300,000 annually, according to copies of their new contracts obtained by HawgBeat via a Freedom of Information request.
 Both coaches are now under contract through the 2022 season.

 Under their old deals, which expired in February after this season, Carter and Smith were paid $225,000 annually.
 That means their salaries were increased by 55.6 and 33.3 percent, respectively.